MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Experiments

-The columnar analysis shown in Figure \ref{Fig:components} illustrates that MAUIL wins 24\% higher scores than MAUIL-v on WD and 12.4\% higher on DBLP.
-The priorities demonstrate the power of MAUIL when the model adds a step of projecting the linked networks into the common correlated space.
+The columnar analysis shown in Figure \ref{Fig:components} illustrates that MAUIL achieces 24\% higher Hit-precision scores than MAUIL-v on WD and 12.4\% higher on DBLP.
+The priorities demonstrate the power of MAUIL when the model adds the step of projecting the linked networks into the common correlated space.

-On the other hand, MAUIL performs better than MAUIL-s by 39.7\% on WD and 42.7\% on DBLP.
-The advantages are cased by incorporating attributes information.
-Besides, MAUIL also beats MAUIL-a by 3.4\% on WD and 3.8\% on DBLP.
+On the other hand, MAUIL performs better than MAUIL-s by 39.7\% in terms of Hit-precision on WD and 42.7\% on DBLP.
+The advantages are caused by incorporating attribute information.
+In addition, MAUIL also beats MAUIL-a by 3.4\% on WD and 3.8\% on DBLP.
 Utilizing network structural information indeed benefits the UIL tasks.
-However, the role of network structures is not as strong as that of attribute information in our datasets.
-Thus, MAUIL is quite encouraging when attribute information is sufficient.
+However, the role of the network structures does not have as strong an impact as that of the attribute information in our datasets.
+Thus, MAUIL is quite impressive when attribute information is sufficient.